 I like outdoor sports.
 I do.
 Even though I grew up in a large city, I always loved camping and rafting and rock climbing and such as a kid.
 And then I grew up and became the one responsible for the packing and prep work and discovered what a huge pain in the neck it is.
 (This is one of the reasons why I still harbor a love for hiking, for which preparation involves changing your shoes and throwing a bottle of water and a Kit Kat in your backpack).
-The last time I camped, it took a solid week of gathering equipment and rations to prepare for a sum total of two days in the woods…not to mention all the time spent cleaning and unpacking that gear once I got home.
+The last time I camped, it took a solid week of reading review after review and gathering equipment and rations to prepare for a sum total of two days in the woods…not to mention all the time spent cleaning and unpacking that gear once I got home.
 Some of it is still sitting in the garage waiting to be stored away two years later.

 It’s just too damned labor intensive.